MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 One free parallel job is included with every collection in a Team Foundation Server.
 Every Visual Studio Enterprise subscriber in a Team Foundation Server contributes one additional parallel job.

 You can buy additional private jobs from the Visual Studio Marketplace.
+There is a maximum limit of 25 parallel jobs for Microsoft Hosted agents.

 ::: moniker-end